kevin-cai-dev/portfolio/src/content/projects/Website/Website.md

 external: "https://kevincai.me/"
 cover: "website.png"
 ---
-A personal website built to display my software development projects and skills.
+A personal website built to display my software development projects.
 It acts as my portfolio while also introducing who I am as a person.